bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/then.md

 ### Parameters

 `onFulfilled` <span class="badge inline optional">Optional</span>
 A [`Function`](../function) called if the `Promise` is fulfilled.
 This function has one argument, the `fulfillment value`.
-If it is not a function, it is internally replaced with an "Identity" function (it returns the received argument).
+If it is not a function, it is internally replaced with an “Identity” function (it returns the received argument).

 `onRejected` <span class="badge inline optional">Optional</span>
 A [`Function`](../function) called if the `Promise` is rejected.
 This function has one argument, the `rejection reason`.
-If it is not a function, it is internally replaced with a "Thrower" function (it throws an error it received as argument).
+If it is not a function, it is internally replaced with a “Thrower” function (it throws an error it received as argument).

 ### Return value

 Once a [`Promise`](../promise) is fulfilled or rejected, the respective handler function (`onFulfilled` or `onRejected`) will be called **asynchronously** (scheduled in the current thread loop).
 The behavior of the handler function follows a specific set of rules.
 If a handler function:

 -   returns a value, the promise returned by `then` gets resolved with the returned value as its value.
--   doesn't return anything, the promise returned by `then` gets resolved with an `undefined` value.
+-   doesn’t return anything, the promise returned by `then` gets resolved with an `undefined` value.
 -   throws an error, the promise returned by `then` gets rejected with the thrown error as its value.
--   returns an already fulfilled promise, the promise returned by `then` gets fulfilled with that promise's value as its value.
+-   returns an already fulfilled promise, the promise returned by `then` gets fulfilled with that promise’s value as its value.
--   returns an already rejected promise, the promise returned by `then` gets rejected with that promise's value as its value.
+-   returns an already rejected promise, the promise returned by `then` gets rejected with that promise’s value as its value.
 -   returns another **pending** promise object, the resolution/rejection of the promise returned by `then` will be subsequent to the resolution/rejection of the promise returned by the handler.
 Also, the resolved value of the promise returned by `then` will be the same as the resolved value of the promise returned by the handler.

 Following, an example to demonstrate the asynchronicity of the `then` method.